pwenzel/wordpress-make/README.md

 First, clone this repository.

-Assuming a local installation, run the following commands:
+On your local machine, run the following commands:

 	echo "CREATE DATABASE IF NOT EXISTS example" | mysql -u root -p; make